Audio: coming soon!

 She beamed.
 “You only fold your arms when you’re about to change your mind.”

-“I learned such signals working in the family bookshop.
+“I learned to watch for such signals working in the bookshop.
 When to push someone harder.
-When a bit more persuasion would help me to make the sale.”
+When a bit more persuasion would help me to make a sale.”

 She had sorted him out, that was true enough—though he wasn’t prepared to tell her he’d give in.
 Despite himself, his mouth curved up at one corner.
 “All that fluffy blond hair covers a diabolical mind.”

 Her brows knit.
 “What is diabolical about both of us getting what we want?”